What’s the story behind this objet d’art that graces the lawn between Green Library and Crothers Hall on the Stanford campus?

 After completing their labors, Calder and Brancusi chatted idly in the workshop over a cold beer.

 Brancusi, a tidy fellow, said, “Well, Sandy, that’s that!
-But what are we to do with those hunks over there – they’re too large to simply throw away.”
+But what are we to do with those hunks over here – they’re too large simply to throw them away.”

-Calder took a sip and gazed thoughtfully at the formless chunks.
-Then he burped and chuckled softly, sounding like freight cars being shunted in a distant switching yard.
+Calder took a sip as he gazed thoughtfully at the formless chunks.
+Then he burped and chuckled softly, making a sound like freight cars being shunted in a distant switching yard.